jhu-cisst-external/phantom-omni-1394-drivers/README.md

-The approach of this install is to use the default `.deb` files as much as possible and avoid copying/moving files and links across directories as much as possible.
-An alternative solution would be to extract all the files and create a separate archive/tree that could be installed under /opt to isolate all the Phantom files.
+The approach of this install is to use the default `.deb` files as much as possible and avoid copying/moving files and links across directories when avoidable.

+This can be used in combination with https://github.com/jhu-saw/sawSensablePhantom.
+The `devel` branch has ROS support for the Phantom Omni.

 # Instructions